TUESDAY NIGHT MEN'S BIBLE STUDY

 Matthew 16:15-18

 He said to them, “But who do you say that I am?”
 Simon Peter replied, “You are the Christ, the Son of the living God.”
 And Jesus answered him, “Blessed are you, Simon Bar-Jonah!
 For flesh and blood has not revealed this to you, but my Father who is in heaven.
-And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.

 Matthew 16:21–23